As a demonstrator, your role is to provide casual teaching support to your course convenor.

 They may be required to attend an informal interview (in person, online or over the phone; and maybe in a group) to discuss:

-If successful in obtaining a demonstrator position, the School will send a welcome email to your UNSW email account.
-It will ask you to log onto the web-interface CASTLE to fill in your employment forms.
+If successful in obtaining a demonstrator position, the School will send a welcome Onboarding email to your UNSW email account.

 If unsuccessful, you’re welcome to apply again next year.

 If you’re an international student, you'll be asked to provide a copy of your passport and student visa if this is your first time demonstrating.
-If you have a doctorate, you’ll be asked to provide your testamur.
+If you have a doctorate, you’ll be asked to provide a copy of your testamur.

 It’s your responsibility to ensure that you work the hours allocated to you.
 The School will not guarantee payment for any additional work you undertake above the hours allocated in your CASTLE schedule, unless you have been given prior written approval.